eriklieben/aurelia/docs/user-docs/getting-started/components.md

 ## Creating and Using Components

-Components in Aurelia follow the Model-View-ViewModel design pattern \(a descendant of MVC and MVP\) and are represented in HTML as _custom elements_.
-Each component has a JavaScript class, which serves as the _view-model_, providing the state and behavior for the component.
+Components in Aurelia follow the Model-View-ViewModel design pattern \(a descendant of MVC and MVP <!-- Not every reader might know what these abbreviations are, maybe a link to Wikipedia helps? -->\) and are represented in HTML as _custom elements_.
+Each component has a JavaScript class <!-- Not sure if this is clear/true, if this matters in this stage, but HMTL-only component only have a view from the readers perspective (the vm might be there but its hidden to them).
+Might be better to start with view -->, which serves as the _view-model_, providing the state and behavior for the component.
 Each component has an HTML template or _view_, which provides the rendering instructions for the component.
 Optionally, components can have a separate _model_ to provide unique business logic or a separate CSS file to provide styles.

 ### The Basics